george-hawkins/arf-drone/notes.md

 Pixhawk 2.1
 -----------

 As of March 2017 something called the [Pixhawk 2.1](http://www.proficnc.com/content/13-pixhawk2) is gradually becoming available.
 While it is open source hardware it appears to be a product of a particular individual, Philip Rowse, and his company ProfiCNC rather than a wider community.

 It has exactly the same STM32 F4 MCU (running at the same speed etc.) as the classic Pixhawk.
 However it does have design features that the Pixhawk does not, such as vibration isolation, IMU (inertial measurement unit) redundancy, better connectors and more I/O. I.e. it appears to be a more professional design rather than something fundamentally different to the original Pixhawk.

-While Philip Rowse deserves to make money from his efforts he clearly feels that he and ProfiCNC should be the sole manufactures of the unit, i.e. he does not seem to be an open hardware enthusiast encouraging the world to pick up on his design.
+While Philip Rowse deserves to make money from his efforts he clearly feels that he and his company ProfiCNC should be the sole manufactures of the unit, i.e. he does not seem to be an open hardware enthusiast encouraging the world to pick up on his design.
 For a sense of this see his interaction with the wider community on the ArduPilot forums, e.g. this [Pixhawk 2 Getting Started](http://discuss.ardupilot.org/t/pixhawk-2-getting-started/10031) thread.

 Having said all that the Pixhawk 2 is [clearly listed](https://pixhawk.org/modules/pixhawk2) as one of the autopilot systems acknowledged on the pixhawk.org site.